 The School District of Clayton is a small, nationally recognized public school district located in St. Louis County.
-We are a district of six schools and serve approximately 2,600 students from pre-kindergarten through grade 12.
-Located in Clayton, Missouri, just west of the City of St. Louis, we serve a culturally welcoming and ethnically diverse community.
+We are a district of six schools and serve approximately 2,400 students from pre-kindergarten through grade 12.
+Located in Clayton, Missouri, just west of the City of St. Louis, we serve a culturally diverse community that holds high expectations for our students, staff and schools.